Welfare FAQ

 • Retina UK

 It may also be useful while you are awaiting treatment to reach out to family & friends.
 You may also wish to practice Mindfulness.
-The Welfare Service understands it is not for everyone, but if you are interested, it involves things like taking a walk, meditation, watching a movie, listening to music, having a bath, getting enough sleep, exercise or anything that may make you feel better about yourself.
+The Welfare Service understands it is not for everyone, but if you are interested, it involves things like taking a walk, meditation, watching a movie, listening to music, having a bath, getting enough sleep, exercising or anything that may make you feel better about yourself.

 • What if I have a Hearing Impairment?

 If you have a hearing impairment, please contact your GP or the Welfare Service.
 We are located on the 1st Floor.
-We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as alerting you by text if there is a fire, a hearing loop in your class, reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
+We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as alerting you by text if there is a fire, a hearing loop in your class, reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA while you’re learning at Mont Rose College.
 You may also wish to look at the various support available for you on the following websites:

 • RNID

 It may also be useful while you are awaiting treatment to reach out to family & friends.
 You may also wish to practice Mindfulness.
-The Welfare Service understands it is not for everyone, but if you are interested, it involves things like taking a walk, meditation, watching a movie, listening to music, having a bath, getting enough sleep, exercise or anything that may make you feel better about yourself.
+The Welfare Service understands it is not for everyone, but if you are interested, it involves things like taking a walk, meditation, watching a movie, listening to music, having a bath, getting enough sleep, exercising or anything that may make you feel better about yourself.

 • What if I have Autism?

 If you have Autism, please contact your GP or the Welfare Service.
 We are located on the 1st Floor.
 If possible, please bring your diagnosis letter with you so we can put the correct support in place based on what has worked for you in the past when you attended other educational environments.
-We will also be more than happy to advise/support you and signpost you the relevant services, and get you other support such as reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
+We will also be more than happy to advise/support you, signpost you the relevant services, and get you other support such as reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
 You may also wish to look at the various support available for you on the following websites:

 • National Autistic Society

 It may also be useful to maintain social connections during your time at Mont Rose College.
 You may also wish to practice Mindfulness if you are worried about attending a new place.
-The Welfare Service understands it is not for everyone, but if you are interested, it involves things like taking a walk, meditation, watching a movie, listening to music, having a bath, getting enough sleep, exercise, or anything that may make you feel better about yourself.
+The Welfare Service understands it is not for everyone, but if you are interested, it involves things like taking a walk, meditation, watching a movie, listening to music, having a bath, getting enough sleep, exercising, or anything that may make you feel better about yourself.

 • What if I have Dyspraxia/Dyslexia?

 If you have Dyspraxia/Dyslexia, please contact your GP or the Welfare Service.
 We are located on the 1st Floor.
-We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as possible funding for your assessment, colored paper, preferred font on lecture notes, reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
+We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as possible funding for your assessment, coloured paper, preferred font on lecture notes, reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
 You may also wish to look at the various support available for you on the following websites:

 • https://www.bdadyslexia.org.uk

 It may also be useful to maintain social connections during your time at Mont Rose College.
 You may also wish to practice Mindfulness.
-The Welfare Service understands it is not for everyone, but if you are interested, it involves things like taking a walk, meditation, watching a movie, listening to music, having a bath, getting enough sleep, exercise or anything that may make you feel better about yourself.
+The Welfare Service understands it is not for everyone, but if you are interested, it involves things like taking a walk, meditation, watching a movie, listening to music, having a bath, getting enough sleep, exercising, or anything that may make you feel better about yourself.

 • What if I have Mobility Issues?

-If you need help, contact Klaudia: hardshipfund@mrcollege.ac.uk
+If you need help, please email: hardshipfund@mrcollege.ac.uk

 • What if I need a laptop?